The 15 Best Pipedrive Alternatives for Your Business in 2025

 Pricing

-Here's what each plan offers:
+Here's what each plan provides:

 • Free: No cost, free forever

-• Professional: $10 per user/month
+• Professional: $10 per user/month billed annually or $12 billed monthly

-• Business: $16 per user/month
+• Business: $16 per user/month billed annually or $20 billed monthly

-• Enterprise: Custom pricing
+• Enterprise: custom pricing

 2. NetHunt CRM: Best for Gmail integration and customization